28 March 2019

 The report canvasses a complete sector overhaul and franchisors should keep an eye on regulatory movements in 2019.

-The full list of recommendations can be found in the report here.
+The full list of recommendations can be found in the operation and effectiveness of the Franchising Code of Conduct report.

 [1] Recommendation 6.3.